Bleeding Time Tests

 - bleeding time template device

-- (optional) anesthetic or tranquilizer: do not use narcotic drugs, acceptable drugs include xylazine, propofol, barbiturates or inhalant gas anesthesia.
+- Anesthetic agents: do not use narcotic drugs.
+Acceptable agents include xylazine, propofol, barbiturates or inhalant gas anesthesia.

-The dog is positioned in sternal or lateral recumbency.
+Bleeding times are typically performed as pre-operative screens.
+The dog is positioned in sternal or lateral recumbency after anesthetic administration.
 The upper lip is everted and secured using a strip of gauze wrapped snugly around the muzzle.
 The template device is placed on the buccal mucosa and triggered as the timer or stopwatch is started.
 Simplate incisions are made parallel and Surgicutt incision is made perpendicular to the lip margin.
 Blood flow from the incision(s) is blotted using filter paper held directly below, but not touching the wounds.
 The time from triggering the device until blood no longer appears on the paper is recorded as the bleeding time.
 The muzzle gauze is removed and pressure applied to the wounds until active bleeding ceases.
 If needed, topical tissue adhesive (cyanoacrylate) can be applied to prevent rebleeding.

 Two to four minutes.

 Lip bleeding time is expected to be prolonged in patients with severe acquired or inherited platelet dysfunction or severe von Willebrand disease.
 There is a variable response in dogs with DIC or mild forms of vWD.
 Dogs with even severe coagulation factor deficiencies usually have normal lip bleeding time.

 The upper lip is everted and held in place with muzzle gauze that encircles the upper and lower jaw.
 The gauze must be tied snugly.
 The buccal bleeding time is not inherently painful, but dogs must remain quiet and in position for up to 10 to 12 minutes.
 Sedation may be required for adequate restraint.